pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

         for oper, value in self.operations:

-            # Values could be an image that
+            # Value could be an image.
-            # has already been loaded.
+            # If not, we assume that
+            # it is a scalar/numpy array.
             if isinstance(value, nib.nifti1.Nifti1Image):
                 value = value.get_data()

-            # Otherwise we assume that
-            # values are scalars.

             if oper == 'add':
                 data = data + value